 A Maine vacation encompasses all of the outdoor beauty and cultural pleasures of New England.
 People all over the world are drawn to the rocky coast and stunning vistas of Bar Harbor and Acadia National Park.
 The South Coast beach towns offer sun, sand, surf, family fun, and outlet shopping.
-Portland offers plenty of urban pleasures, art and fine dining.
+Portland offers plenty of urban pleasures, art and great dining on the waterfront.
 Inland, the state is loved for its majestic, unspoiled lakes and mountains, outdoor sports, and distinctive towns.

-The Down East region of Maine, including Acadia and the town of Bar Harbor, is home to the magnificent rocky shores, cliffs, and bluffs that characterize the beauty of coastal Maine.
+The Down East region, including the island town of Bar Harbor, ME, is home to the magnificent rocky shores, cliffs, and bluffs that characterize the beauty of coastal Maine.
 The region's jewel is Acadia National Park, where people hike the granite peaks and bicycle on Victoria carriage roads.
-Bar Harbor has many family activities, along with fine shopping and dining.
+The park is just the beginning of the Down East adventure - as you travel northeast along the coast towards Canada you'll find historic sites, museums, maritime activities and more great spots to explore nature, along with fine shopping and dining.

-The Mid-Coast is an idyllic region of rocky inlets, lighthouses, fishing ports, and rugged islands.
-Famous towns include Boothbay Harbor, Monhegan Island, Vinalhaven, Rockland, Camden, and Bath.
-Boothbay Harbor is a busy fishing village where visitors can watch the boats come and go.
+The Mid Coast is an idyllic region of rocky inlets, lighthouses, fishing ports, lots of bridges and rugged islands, stretching from Brunswick, ME, at the north end of Casco Bay, to Ellsworth, ME which is just north of Mt.
+Desert Island.
+Along the way you'll find some of Maine's lovely & historic small towns.
+Boothbay Harbor, ME is a busy fishing village where visitors can watch the boats come and go from the balcony of a historic waterfront inn.
 Ferries depart from here to wild Monhegan Island.
-Rockland offers art galleries, restaurants, and fun shops.
-Camden and Rockport are other thriving arts communities.
+Rockland, ME offers art galleries, restaurants, and fun shops.
+Camden and Rockport, ME have thriving arts communities.
 Final tip: eat lobster!

-The South Coast region is Maine's summer dreamland.
-Famous towns of the area are York, Wells, Ogunquit, Kennebunk, and Old Orchard Beach.
-Visitors love to play on the beaches, explore lighthouses; shop at boutiques and outlets; and dine on lobster.
-Old Orchard Beach is an old-fashioned beach with a boardwalk and amusement park.
-The outlets of Kittery are a huge draw for bargain-hunters.
-Go explore the art galleries of lovely Ogunquit.
+The South Coast is Maine's summer dreamland - the area is constantly full of life thanks to its wonderful beaches, great spots for seafood, and lots of outlet shopping.
+Famous towns of the area include York, Wells, and Kennebunkport, ME.
+Visitors love to play on the beaches, explore lighthouses, shop at boutiques and outlets; and dine on lobster.
+Old Orchard Beach, ME is an old-fashioned beach with a boardwalk and amusement park.
+The outlets of Kittery, ME are a huge draw for bargain-hunters.
+Go explore the art galleries of lovely Ogunquit, ME.